awsandy/secure-ds-workshop-terraform/README.md

 Do not run any other steps in Lab 1
+Do not do anything in Lab 2

-We will use Terraform instead to:
+Instead we will use Terraform to:

 * provision and populate the ECR repo
 * Create the VPC, subnets, VPC Endpoints, IAM Roles and Policies